Watzit/Curse-of-Strahd/Barovia/Locations/Castle Ravenloft/Larders of Ill Omen.md

 Cyrus Belview (see area K62) uses this room as his lair.
 There is nothing of value here.

-If Cyrus is with the party, the characters notice that he is caressing ·their equipment and chuckling to him­ self.
+If Cyrus is with the party, the characters notice that he is caressing their equipment and chuckling to himself.
 Cyrus has been salvaging equipment from dead adventurers for years.
 He looks forward to adding to his collection after [[Strahd]] gets through with the characters.

 K67.
 HALL OF BONES